flightaware/tohil/README.md

 ### geek notes

 The single tohil shared library created by building this software is loaded both by Python and Tcl, which is pretty cool and important to how it works.

+### image attribution

+Do you like the tohil logo?
+It's from a public domain image of the Mayan deity Quetzalcoatl (also known in some cultures as Tohil), from the Codex Telleriano-Remensis, from the 16th century.

+A scan of the image can be found here https://commons.wikimedia.org/wiki/File:Quetzalcoatl_telleriano.jpg.
+A wikimedia user, https://commons.wikimedia.org/wiki/User:Di_(they-them), made an SVG file of it, available here https://commons.wikimedia.org/wiki/File:Quetzalcoatl_feathered_serpent.svg